Beaver Builder Child Theme

 On the main settings tab you will find options for settings for CPT’s, adding the *Toolbox tab to your nodes settings panels and adding the Google Maps API key for use within ACF and Toolbox.
 Let’s go over each setting:

-Enter a valid API key to enable selecting addresses on Google Maps fields and the ability to drag Google Map fields into your layouts.
+Enter your API key to enable selecting addresses on Google Maps fields and the ability to drag Google Map fields into your layouts.

 Activate postid on all fieldtypes